-- a) The Company and Board encourage all Shareholders to participate in general meetings such as this Meeting by attending and voting in person at the Meeting venue.
-This includes a Shareholder that is a corporation that has appointed an individual to act as its representative and vote in person at the Meeting. - b) However due to the continuing impact of COVID-19 the Company acknowledges that not all Shareholders will be comfortable to attend even when all necessary precautions are taken.
-As such, the Board strongly encourages all Shareholders to vote by proxy following the instructions set out in this Notice and the enclosed Proxy Form.
+The Company and Board encourage all Shareholders to participate in general meetings such as this Meeting by attending and voting in person at the Meeting venue.
+This includes a Shareholder that is a corporation that has appointed an individual to act as its representative and vote in person at the Meeting.